dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

     ![Environment](./media/consumer-cx-az-vnet.png)

-5. Review Private endpoint on Customer side and note that it is waiting for approval and has IP 10.0.0.5 allocated by clicking on the NIC.
+5. Review the Private endpoint on the Customer side and note that it is waiting for approval and has IP 10.0.0.5 allocated by clicking on the NIC.

     ![Environment](./media/consumer-pep-wait-approval.png)

     ![Environment](./media/consumer-pep-nic.png)

-6. At this point if you try to connect over that Private endpoint connection should fail.
+6. At this point, if you try to connect over that Private endpoint connection should fail.
 You can try a curl 10.0.0.5 on either Cx(A/B)-onprem-lxvm (192.168.1.4 and running Nginx) and Cx(A/B)-az-lxvm (10.0.0.4).

 7. Approve Private Link connection on Provider side over pls-proxy (private link service) as shown: